Engaged to the Unidentified: Characters

 Mashiro and Hakuya's cousin, and Ui's older brother.
 Arata is a sixth grader.
 Konoha's mother has arranged an omiai (marriage meeting) between Arata and Konoha.

 Media

 Manga

-Engaged to the Unidentified began as a four-panel manga series made by Cherry-Arai and published by Ichijinsha.
-The first chapter was released on April 22, 2009, in the Manga 4-Koma Palette (at the time Manga 4-Koma Kings Palette) magazine's June 2009 issue.
-On February 27, 2022, Manga 4-Koma Palette ceased publication, and the manga was transferred to Monthly Comic Rex the following month.
-The series ended with the release of its last chapter in the Monthly Comic Rex magazine's April 2024 issue on March 27, 2024.
-The sixteenth tankōbon volume will be its last and final volume.
-The series has been collected in fifteen tankōbon volumes since July 22, 2010, the latest of which was published on September 27, 2023.
-The fourth volume was released simultaneously with a limited edition on December 28, 2013.
-Bundled with it was a DVD with an animated music clip of the song Zentaiteki ni Sensation (ぜんたい的にセンセーション) performed by Haruka Terui, Eriko Matsui and Yuri Yoshida.
+Written and illustrated by Cherry-Arai, Engaged to the Unidentified was published in Ichijinsha's four-panel manga magazine Manga 4-Koma Palette (formerly Manga 4-Koma Kings Palette) from April 22, 2009, to February 27, 2022, when the magazine ceased publication, and the manga was transferred to Monthly Comic Rex starting on April 27 of that same year.
+The series finished on March 27, 2024.
+Ichijinsha collected its chapters in 16 tankōbon volumes, released from July 22, 2010, to June 27, 2024.
+The fourth volume was released simultaneously with a limited edition on December 28, 2013, bundled with a DVD containing an animated music clip of the song Zentaiteki ni Sensation (ぜんたい的にセンセーション), performed by Haruka Terui, Eriko Matsui and Yuri Yoshida.